Clipper on Caltrain FAQ

 Touch the card on the Clipper logo (not the screen) until you hear a beep and/or see green, yellow or red lights.
 If you continue to hold the card on the card reader, you can read the message (“Travel OK” or “Invalid fare”).

 If you hear one beep (green light) or two beeps (yellow light), you have appropriate fare and can board the train.
 If you hear three beeps (red light), the card doesn’t have a valid fare on it.
 Either load new fare or Clipper cash to the card before boarding the train or purchase a paper ticket from the station ticket vending machine.
 The two beeps (yellow light) mean that the card is low on fare and may need to be reloaded before the next trip.
-Reminder: customers with Monthly passes and 8-ride tickets also must have at least $1.25 in cash on your card.
+Reminder: Customers with Monthly passes also must have at least $1.25 in cash on your card.

 What are the rules on tagging a Monthly Pass?